 Paul has had his unique, artistic talent recognised locally, nationally and thanks to his online presence, even globally.

-Several months on from the devastation of having to seek a new business direction, Paul now plans to continue to focus on his art and illustrations as he goes forward in a hopefully post Covid world and is hoping to be able to exhibit his art physically, not just online.
+Months on from having to seek a new business direction, Paul now plans to continue to focus on his art and illustrations as he goes forward in a hopefully post Covid world and is hoping to be able to exhibit his art physically, not just online.

 Paul is quick to acknowledge the contribution of the WiLL Project: “I am so very grateful to WiLL for the support and assistance that they were able to offer at a time when I wasn’t able to access other provision or found myself ineligible to apply for any other aid.
 I am particularly grateful for the 1-2-1 support that I received from my Keyworker, Dorothy Francis, whom I can only describe as an angel.”